grongierisc/formation-template/README.md

 To use this service, we need to publish it.
 For that, we use the [Edit Web Application] menu:

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/RESTServicePublish.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/RESTServicePublish.mp4" width="640" height="480" controls></video>

 ## 10.3.
 Testing

 Finally, we can test our service with any kind of REST client:

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/RESTTest.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/RESTTest.mp4" width="640" height="480" controls></video>

 # Conclusion